WhatsApp Expert

 I went through a type of chemotherapy called the BEP.
 Usually, with this treatment, patients only have to go through four rounds for their parameters to come back to normal.
 But, since my cancer had spread to different parts of the body, the doctors suggested five rounds of this treatment.

 The side effects of the chemotherapy were adverse.
 I had gone from a person who weighed 185 pounds to someone who was around 130 pounds.
 I mainly experienced fatigue which took a toll on my physical and mental health.
-I had to ensure I was taking my nausea medication on time, or else it would make me even more tired and drained.
+I had to ensure I was taking my nausea medication on time, or else it would make me even more tired.

 The doctor inserted a tube attached to a bag and told me the fluids would drain, and the swelling would go down in a few weeks.
-A week and a half later, the draining stops and I experience immense pain and am admitted back to the hospital, where they drain 7 litres of fluid.
+A week and a half later, the draining stopped and I experienced immense pain and was admitted back to the hospital, where they drained 7 liters of fluid.
 This resulted in kidney and liver failure, and I went into a non-induced coma.

 Practices and motivation that kept me going through the process